 Tłumaczenie strony na wybrany język jeszcze nie zostało ukończone, dlatego mogą wystąpić braki w tłumaczeniach.
 Obecnie artykuły i przewodniki są dostępne tylko w języku angielskim.
 Dołącz do nas na Discord, jeśli chcesz pomóc w tłumaczeniu.

 The Rapier is a very fast melee weapon that is focused on a variety of quick lunge attacks.
-It scales primarily off of dexterity and secondarily off of Intelligence.
+It scales primarily on dexterity and secondarily on intelligence.
 The rapier excels at outmaneuvering opponents and applying damage over time in the form of bleeds that will gradually drain your target’s health.
 There’s also the option of some burst damage when consuming the bleed.
 The rapier has many abilities that require precise timing, and if you can time the abilities correctly you will be rewarded for your efforts.

 The Rapier has a 3 swing light attack chain and deals thrust damage.
 The first attack in the chain deals 100% thrust damage, and the middle swipe deals 66%.
 Performing a heavy attack with the rapier will deal 133% thrust damage.

 The Rapier mastery trees consist of the Blood and Grace trees.